maddicoat/CHEM10121/_episodes/01-introduction.md

 ```
 {: .output}

-If you want to operate on a particular element of the list, you use the list name and then put in brackets which element of the list you want.  **In python counting starts at zero.
+If I want to operate on a particular element of the list, you use the list name and then put in brackets which element of the list you want.  **In python counting starts at zero.
 So the first element of the list is `list[0]`**

 ```
 # Print the first element of the list